Frequently Asked Questions (FAQs)

 - Fill out the OSW service request form.

-- Upload the document to be edited (MS Word) and the iThenticate report (pdf), following the prompts.
+- Upload your document in MS Word format and the iThenticate report (pdf), following the prompts.
 If desired, upload your reference library, reviewers’ comments or summary statement, and any other materials you would like us to review.

-- Once you submit your request, you will receive an automated email confirmation.
+- After submission, you will receive an automated email confirmation.
 If you do not receive this message, please contact Kyle Johnson.

 Does the OSW provide editing services for other documents?

-OSW will review other professional writing, which includes not only grants and manuscripts, but forms of research productivity such as meeting abstracts, presentations, safety protocols for IBC, IRB, or IACUC submissions, biosketches, resource or equipment sections for grants, draft letters of support, and some book chapters.
-However, we are unable to edit book chapters or other materials for which the authors will be paid.Is there a fee for the OSW editing service?
+The OSW reviews other professional writing, including grants and manuscripts, meeting abstracts, presentations, safety protocols for IBC, IRB, or IACUC submissions, biosketches, resource or equipment sections for grants, draft letters of support, and some book chapters.
+NOTE: we are unable to edit book chapters or other materials for which the authors will be paid.Is there a fee for the OSW editing service?

-No, OSW editing services are free to UTHSC investigators.
+No, OSW editing services are free to UT Health Sciences investigators.

 Does the OSW consider my documents to be confidential?